C.D. Poza Rica: History

 In the following season, 1963–64, the promotion was obtained by Petroleros de Ciudad Madero who was the leader of the standings and thus making them champions.

-The team never cam close again to making it to the Primera Division and eventually were relegated to Tercera división.
+The team never came close again to making it to the Primera Division and eventually were relegated to Tercera división.
 In Tercera division they were champion in the 1981-82 season after defeating Celaya.
 As a result, they were promoted to Segunda Division in which they played from the 1982-83 season through 1985-86 since the team was sold.

 The team now plays in Tercera división playing their games in Estadio Heriberto Jara Corona.
 Their rivals are Conejos de Tuxpan.

 Promotional tournament

 In order to increase the number of team from 14 to 16 for the 1964-65 the league made a playoff.
 The top 2 teams would be in Primera Division.
 The playoff was composed of the lowest team from Primera division and the 2nd-5th teams in the standings from Segunda Division as Cruz Azul had earned automatic promotion.